10 Tips For Writing Great SEO Copy on Your Website

-1 – Meta Content is Key
+1 – Meta Content

 So there’s plenty of room for you to really sell your content with valuable keywords.

 A key thing to remember when writing your meta description is to not “describe” the post or content.
 Try to really make someone click through to your content with an engaging meta description, don’t be bland.

 2 – Make the content relevant to your embedded links

 If you are using phrases such as “click here” or “read more” to link pages then stop.
 Instead use phrases that are useful to the reader and helps them find what they are searching for – and make the most of your potential link juice.